VladimirBabin/emotions-tracker-app/README.md

 - From the indicated directory in authentication service run `openssl genrsa -out keypair.pem 2048` to generate the initial key;
-- Run `openssl rsa -in keyp[air.pem -pubout -out public.pem` to generate the public key;
+- Run `openssl rsa -in keypair.pem -pubout -out public.pem` to generate the public key;
 - Run `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem`
 to generate the private key;